Destinations Greece The Cyclades Paros

 Antiparos harbour · honest fish

-Cab back to Chora.
-Lunch at Captain Pipinos on the harbour — family-run, the day's catch, the meal that justifies the ferry trip.
+Drive to Agios Georgios.
+Lunch at Captain Pipinos on the water — family-run, the day's catch, the meal that justifies the ferry trip.
 Two hours; back on the late-afternoon ferry to Pounta.

 €€Walk-in friendly